 Information on how to incorporate your group is available from the Department of Consumer Affairs website.

-If your organisation is not incorporated, you must arrange for an incorporated organisation (an ‘auspice group’) to manage the grant funds and take financial and legal responsibility for the project.
-You must confirm the auspice arrangement in writing when submitting the grant application.
+If you are applying on behalf of an organisation that is not incorporated, you must arrange for an incorporated organisation (an ‘auspice group’) to manage the funds and take financial and legal responsibility for the delivery of the project.
+You must confirm the auspice arrangement in writing when you submit the application.
 The auspicing group must agree to: